nikitaizmailov/nikitaizmailov/README.md

 ### Hi there 👋

-My name is Nikita and I'm a Data Scientist and Software Engineer, and studied in UCL in London.
+My name is Nikita and I'm a Data Scientist and Fundamental Analyst, and studied in UCL in London.
 Here's some info about me!

 ⚡ Work experience: <br>
 - Data Analyst at Bloomberg L.P.
 [London.
 July 2020 - May 2021]